 The resulting yardage will be dependent on the size of the T-shirt.
 I’ve used everything from XS women’s tank tops, to XXL men’s T-shirts, and even use the sleeves from long-sleeve T-shirts to make yarn.

-Below is a step-by-step tutorial on how to turn your old T-shirts into a nice weight for making rugs.
+Below is a step-by-step tutorial on how to turn your old T-shirts into a nice weight yarn for making rugs.

 Smooth out the T-shirt on a flat surface, and try to line up the seams.
 Sometimes shirts will want to twist a little.
 Just try to get it as flat as possible.

 Most T-shirts have a hem or a band at the bottom.
 Cut that off, because it is too thick to work with in the resulting yarn.